Probing Dynamical Sensitivity of a Non-KAM System Through Out-of-Time-Order Correlators: Summary and Discussion

 \section{Summary and Discussion}

 In this work, we have studied how the resonances that arise when a degenerate classical system is perturbed by a weak time-dependent potential affect the dynamics of information scrambling in the quantum domain.
-For this purpose, we considered kicked harmonic oscillator model.
+For this purpose, we considered the kicked harmonic oscillator model.
 Classically, this system exhibits very complex dynamics.
 Under the resonance condition, the system undergoes unusual structural changes in the phase space.
 These unusual changes can be traced to the emergence of stable and unstable periodic orbits, leading to diffusive chaos in the phase space for any finite kicking strength.
 Conversely, under the non-resonance condition, the phase space trajectories of the harmonic oscillator maintain their regularity with slight deformations, thereby effectively suppressing the chaos.
 Motivated by this peculiar classical behavior, our work examined how these effects manifest in the dynamics of operator growth and scrambling in the quantum limit.

 To study the information scrambling, we considered the OTOC with the bosonic ladder operators as the initial operators.
 We mainly focussed on two specific initial states: the vacuum state $|0\rangle$ that corresponds to a fixed point of the KHO map and a coherent state $|\alpha\rangle$ with its mean coordinates located on the stochastic web.
 We numerically studied the OTOC, particularly emphasizing the early-time and the asymptotic dynamics.
 In the semiclassical limit, the early-time dynamics correlate very well with the classical dynamics of the KHO.
 In this region, the quantum Lyapunov exponents extracted from the OTOC match very well with the corresponding classical Lyapunov exponents.
-Furthermore, we observed that the transitions between resonance and non-resonance conditions do not affect the early-time growth, while the asymptotic dynamics remain highly sensitive.
+To strengthen the correspondence between the classical and quantum exponents, we analytically derived the quantum exponent from the vacuum state OTOC in the semiclassical limit.
+Furthermore, we observed that in the weak perturbative regime, the transitions between resonance and non-resonance conditions do not affect the early-time growth, while the asymptotic dynamics remain highly sensitive.
+On the contrary, when the perturbation is strong, the differences become less visible.